ayesha92ahmad/statistics-learning/descriptive-stats-text-notes.md

 ---
 Central Tendency:

-Mode - Value where frequency is highest
+Mode : Value where frequency is highest

-Median - Value where frequency is in the middle
+Median : Value where frequency is in the middle

-Mean - Average value
+Mean : Average value

 ---

-Mode
+<h4>Mode</h4>
-Mode of distribution - Range that occured with highest frequency Mode of negatively skewed distribution - ""
+Mode of distribution - Range that occured with highest frequency

+Mode of negatively skewed distribution - ""

 Mode of Uniform distribution - No mode

 Multimodal - More than one mode

 - The mode occurs on the X-axis, so you are looking for whatever value has the highest frequency